The Playford Adelaide lounge room

 • price 4 of 4

-Sitting in the pretty Adelaide Hills village of Stirling, just 20 minutes out of the city and surrounded by lush forests and vineyards is a little slice of east Asia that is as luxurious as it is unexpected.
-Choose from three individually designed villas – Yoko (modern Japanese), Zen (minimalist Thai) or Bali Villa (take a guess) – each is a spacious 110 square metres complete with deluxe touches like designer Jag kitchens, solar underfloor heating and private outdoor courtyards and gardens.
+Perched within the lush Adelaide Hills village of Stirling, just 20 minutes out of the city and surrounded by flourishing forests and vineyards is a little slice of East Asia that is as luxurious as it is unexpected.
+Choose from three individually designed villas – Yoko (modern Japanese), Zen (minimalist Thai) or Bali Villa (take a guess) – each is roomy and moody, complete with deluxe touches like designer Jag kitchens, solar underfloor heating and private outdoor courtyards and gardens.
+The abodes reflect the natural environs that are quite literally on the doorstep, with plenty of timber fittings along with lots of browns and beige tones which blend seamlessly outdoors through floor-to-ceiling glass walls.
+The free-standing bathtub and rain shower are ideal if you’re into bathing with flora views – Sticky Rice Villas are award-winning for a reason.

-Time Out tip: Forget going out to eat – book a class in the lauded on-site cooking school and whip up your own gourmet fare, or for a bit extra have a chef come to your villa and show you how to use that top-of-the-range kitchen in a private cooking lesson.
+Time Out tip: Forget going out to eat – book a class in the lauded on-site cooking school and whip up your own gourmet fare.
+For a bit extra, a chef can otherwise come to your villa and show you how to use that top-of-the-range kitchen in a private cooking lesson.

 Advertising